 To find the testing centre nearest to you, visit the website for your region.

-You can also consult the list of walk-in COVID-19 testing centres and wait times.
+You can also consult the list of COVID-19 screening test centres and wait times .

 Testing strategy and prioritization

 The testing strategy for COVID-19 in Québec takes each region’s specific context into account.
 The number of tests available in each region is calculated based on the size of the population, but also on the intensity of community transmission observed there.

 Testing is prioritized based on the highest probability of finding cases in order to quickly begin investigations and contact tracing and thereby control outbreaks.

 If you receive a call and see Santé publique displayed on your telephone, it is important to answer and cooperate with the public health authorities.

 Health Canada has not authorized any sample collection kits or over-the-counter tests for COVID-19 for use by the general public.
 This type of test is not recommended as it might give a false result or the results might be misinterpreted.

 For more details on how to get tested, visit the website for your region.